Sparkler: Safety issues

 The devices burn at a high temperature (as hot as 1000°C to 1600°C, or 1800°F to 3000°F), depending on the fuel and oxidizer used, more than sufficient to cause severe skin burns or ignite clothing.
 Safety experts recommend that adults ensure children who handle sparklers be properly warned, supervised and wearing non-flammable clothing.

 As with all fireworks, sparklers are also capable of accidentally initiating wildfires.
-This is especially true in drier areas; in Australia, for instance, sparkler-related bushfire accidents have led to their banning at public outdoor events during summer like Australia Day celebrations.
+That is especially true in drier areas; in Australia, for instance, sparkler-related bushfire accidents have led to their banning at public outdoor events during summer, such as at Australia Day celebrations.

 Sparkler bombs are home-made devices constructed by binding together as many as 300 sparklers with tape, leaving one extended to use as a fuse.
 In 2008, three deaths were attributed to the devices, which can be ignited accidentally by heat or friction.
 Since they usually contain more than 50 milligrams of the same explosive powder found in firecrackers, they are illegal in the U.S. under Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) regulations.